-During 2013, the HOME Program funded only housing activities that benefit households, either directly through downpayment assistance to make homeownership affordable or security deposit assistance through the Rental Division of the State Housing Finance and Development Authority (SHFDA) or indirectly by providing funds to assist in developing new affordable housing rental units.
-For HOME units completed in 2013, the table on the following page shows types of families assisted.
+During 2014, the HOME Program funded only housing activities that benefit households, either directly through downpayment or rental assistance to make homeownership affordable, or indirectly by providing funds to assist in developing new affordable housing rental units.
+For HOME units completed in 2014, the table on the following page shows types of families assisted.